bcatalfo/Math-Solutions/docs/Stein-and-Shakarchi-Princeton-Lectures-in-Analysis/I-Forier-Analysis-an-Introduction/Chapter-I-The-Genesis-of-Fourier-Analysis.md

 $$
 ****
 \(\quad \text{(b)}\) If \(z_1, z_2\) are two complex numbers, prove that \(e^{z_1}e^{z_2} = e^{z_1 + z_2}\).
 [Hint: Use the binomial theorem to expand \((z_1 + z_2)^n\), as well as the formula for the binomial coefficients.]
+**Solution**
+This whole thing is trivial using the Cauchy product.
+TODO: do the damn Cauchy product.
 $$
 (z_1 + z_2)^n = \sum_{k = 0}^n \frac{n!z_1^{n-k}z_2^k}{k!(n-k)!}
 $$